thbtppl/latex-tips-advice/README.md

 * I also find it convenient to use a label (with dashes) matching the filenames of the figure itself and the generating script.
 See the example in the next section.

 * Use [`cleveref`](http://mirrors.ctan.org/macros/latex/contrib/cleveref/cleveref.pdf) to guarantee typographically correct and consistent names for what you're referencing across your document.
-Instead of writing
+Instead of writing:

     ```
     We discussed this in Chap.~\ref{chap:intro}.